PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 mamba install -c conda-forge notebook vscode-python
 ```

-Visual Studio Code can then be installed either from the deb package on the [Visual Studio Code website](https://code.visualstudio.com/download) or the Ubuntu Store:
+Visual Studio Code can then be installed either from the deb package (Ubuntu), the rpm package (Fedora) or the Mac package (Mac) available on the [Visual Studio Code website](https://code.visualstudio.com/download).
+It is also available as a snap package in the Ubuntu Store:

 ![img_211](./images/img_211.png)